Professor John Rowan

 +44 (0)1382 384194

 John is a Professor of Physical Geography, with particular expertise in the study of environmental change.
 His systems-based work on the impacts of climate and land use change - manifested by issues like soil erosion, flooding and biodiversity impacts - has a strong policy focus.
-His international collaborations extend across multiple countries, e.g., current projects in India, Zimbabwe, Bangladesh and Turkey.
+Current collaborations extend across multiple countries, e.g., Bangladesh, Egypt, India, Zimbabwe and Turkey.
 He also has a strong national profile and serves in an advisory capacity to the Scottish Government’s Centres of Expertise in Climate Change (CXC) and Centre for Research on Water (CREW).

 John has been at the University of Dundee since 1998.
 He was the Founding Director of the Centre for Environmental Change and Human Resilience (CECHR), a strategic and highly successful partnership with the James Hutton Institute, established to tackle interdisciplinary challenges around food, water, energy and health security.
 He was the inaugural Dean of the School of Social Sciences created through restructuring in 2015.

 I am available for media commentary on my research.

 The security of the world’s water has never been more precarious, a University of Dundee scholar has warned.